Unagimaki/cat-game-banner/README.md

 # cat-game-banner

-# all banners are made for an aspect ratio of 16:9
+# all banners are made for an aspect ratio of 16:9, press F12

 interactive example: